Athena-OS/athena/README.md

 ### Payload to Dock

-Payload to Dock keeps the access to the most famous payload repositories.
+Payload to Dock is based on Dash 2 Dock and keeps the access to the most famous payload repositories.
 It allows you to get the latest version of payloads and accessing their path directly by the shell.
 It shows:
 * Auto Wordlists
 * FuzzDB
 * PayloadAllTheThings